hussainzs/Penn-Course-Information-System/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have Java and Gradle installed.
 If you don't have Gradle install it from (https://gradle.org/releases/)
-3. Navigate to the project directory and run the following command to build the project: gradle build
+3. Navigate to the project directory and run the following command in terminal to build the project: gradle build
 4. Once the project is built, run Main.java